Service dog program overview

 Building a Team

 , for our two-week in-residence training program.
 Classes are kept small to ensure personalized attention for each student and their new dog.
 Over the course of the time spent with us, the student and dog bond and learn how to work together as a team.
-We offer a variety of training options to best meet an individual’s needs: on-campus training, combination training, or home training.
-Our trainers will help determine where our students will be best served while trying to accommodate their preferences.

 Students will also participate in various educational workshops on grooming and care for their dog, obedience, accessibility awareness and the Americans with Disabilities Act, as well as assistance dog etiquette.